 Someone or something (known as the ‘target’ or ‘receptor’) could be affected by the pollutant.

-Contaminated land assessment generally follows a phased approach.
-The investigation and remediation process is usually split into four separate phases or stages:
+Contaminated land assessment broadly follows a phased approach.
+The investigation and remediation process is typically split into four separate phases or stages:

 Phase 1 – Desk study and site reconnaissance